Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 This part will walk you through setting up a development environment so you can build Heroic binaries yourself or make changes to the code.

-1. Make sure Git, NodeJS, and Yarn are installed
+1. Make sure Git, NodeJS, and PNPM are installed
+   **NOTE**: On Windows, due to an issue with electron-builder, you'll need the standalone version of pnpm (`@pnpm/exe`) to build packages
 2. Clone the repo and enter the cloned folder, for example with these commands:

    ```bash